sbcrumb/Guardian/README.md

 - **Show background artwork**: Display background artwork for active streams
 - **Custom Plex web URL**: Custom URL for opening Plex content (e.g., https://app.plex.tv).
 Leave empty to use configured server settings
 - **Default page on startup**: Choose which page to display when the app loads

+#### Custom message

 - **Device pending approval message**: Message displayed when a device is waiting for approval
 - **Device rejected message**: Message displayed when a device has been rejected
 - **LAN-only access message**: Message displayed when only LAN access is allowed
 - **WAN-only access message**: Message displayed when only WAN access is allowed
 - **IP not allowed message**: Message displayed when the IP address is not in the allowed list
+- **Time restriction message**: Message displayed when time schedule conditions are not met

 ### Notification Settings